Annual Youth Awards

 Maybe they've overcome personal challenges or obstacles... or maybe they've made a significant achievement in academics, sports, or music... or maybe they're doing volunteer work to help make the District a better place to live, work, or play.

-Due to COVID-19, we acknowledged and celebrated the 2020 award recipients online along with a video message from Mayor Little.
-View the recipients of the 2020 Youth Awards.
+Due to COVID-19, we are acknowledging and celebrating 2021 award recipients virtually.
+View the recipients of the 2021 Youth Awards.